Allakos Privacy and Cookies Policy

 International Data Transfers

 Your personal information may be transferred to countries located outside your country or region, including to countries that may not provide a similar or adequate level of protection to that provided by your country or region.
 For example, if you reside in the European Economic Area (“EEA”), we may transfer your personal information to the United States or other countries outside of the EEA.
 By using the Site or otherwise providing personal information to us, you hereby expressly consent to the transfer of your personal information outside your country or region.

 Additional Information for Individuals in the European Economic Area (EEA)

-In addition to the disclosures made elsewhere in this Policy with respect to our privacy practices, our legal basis for processing personal information we collect in the European Economic Area, can vary depending on the manner in which you use our Site or otherwise engage with us.
+In addition to the disclosures made elsewhere in this Policy with respect to our privacy practices, our legal basis for processing personal information we collect in the European Economic Area, when applicable, can vary depending on the manner in which you use our Site or otherwise engage with us.
 Our legal basis for processing information about you that we collect about you through our website is our legitimate interest as a data controller to administer our website.
 In cases where you are asked to provide your consent, you can withdraw your consent at any time, although this will not affect the lawfulness of our processing prior to your withdrawal of consent.
 In the case of processing involving passive data collection and other processing for the administration of our Sites, such processing is undertaken pursuant to our legitimate interests as a data controller, including the operation of our Sites.
 We may process personal information where necessary for our compliance with a legal obligation to which we are subject.
 We also reserve the right to process personal information in the event we believe doing so is necessary to protect the rights of the data subject or another person.